lengning/WaveCrest/README.md

 ## 2. Input files

-The first input file should be the expression matrix.
+The first input file should be the expression matrix, with genes in rows and cells as columns.
-Rows are the genes and columns are the cells.
-Currently the program only takes csv files or tab delimited file.
+Currently, only takes csv files or tab delimited file are accepted.
 The input file will be treated as a tab delimited file if the suffix is not '.csv'.

-The second input file is the condition vector.
+The second input file is the Condition vector.
 The conditions could be time points, spatial positions, etc.
-It could be csv or tab delimited file.
+It can be csv or tab delimited file.
 The file should contain 1 column.
-The i th component represents the condition that cell i belongs to.
-The length of the condition vector should be the same as the number of cells in the first input file.
-Two or more conditions are expected.
+Each element of the should represent the corresponding condition that each cell belongs to, it should match exactly the order of columns in the expression matrix and be the same length.
 If condition input file is missing, all cells are considered to be from one condition.

-The third input file is the marker vector.
-It could be csv or tab delimited file.
-The file should contain 1 column, elements are the gene names.
-If marker input file is missing, all genes will considered as markers of interest.
-If a marker is not included in the expression matrix, the marker will be excluded for the analysis.
+The third input file is the Marker vector.
+It can be csv or tab delimited file.
+The file should contain 1 column of gene names.
+These genes will be used to do the reordering in WaveCrest.
+If the marker input file is missing, all genes will considered as markers of interest.
+If a marker gene is not included in the expression matrix, the marker will be excluded from the analysis.

 ### Example files
-An example input file **exData.csv**, **Condition.csv**, and **Markers.csv** could be found at https://github.com/lengning/WaveCrest/tree/master/example_data
+An example input file **exData.csv**, **Condition.csv**, and **Markers.csv** can be found at https://github.com/lengning/WaveCrest/tree/master/example_data
-- Expression matrix contains 200 genes and 120 cells
+- Expression matrix contains 200 genes and 120 cells.
-- Condition vector shows there are 30 cells in each time points
+- Condition vector indicating there are 30 cells for each time point.
-- Marker vecter contains the list of 8 markers
+- Marker vector contains a list of 8 marker genes.